atmiktumane/Machine-Learning-Algorithms/README.md

 Reusability of file.

 ###### One Hot Encoding:
-Technique applied to the integer representation and used to represent categorical variables as numerical values in a machine learning model.
+Technique applied to the integer representation and used to represent categorical variables